fleetdm/fleet/docs/REST API/rest-api.md

 `POST /api/v1/fleet/login`

-> This API endpoint is not available to SSO users, since email/password login is disabled for SSO
-> users.
-To get an API token for an SSO user, you can use the Fleet UI.

-> While this endpoint is used by the Fleet UI to log users in with MFA (via email verification)
-> enabled (by setting the `supports_email_verification` body parameter to `true`), clients other than
-> the Fleet UI won't be able to finish the MFA process.
-Users with MFA, similar to SSO users, should
-> log into the Fleet UI and retrieve an API token from there instead of using the login endpoint.
+> Logging in via the API is not supported for SSO and MFA users.
+The API token can instead be retrieved from the "My account" page in the UI (/profile).
+On this page, choose "Get API token".

 #### Parameters